ErlendKK/BEMIFY-API/SECURITY.md

 - File size limits enforced
 - Upload count limits per request
 - Simulation type restricted to an allowlist of valid values
+- sxi files are parsed with [fast-xml-parser](https://github.com/NaturalIntelligence/fast-xml-parser), a pure JavaScript XML parser that never fetches external resources (no file://, http://, or external DTD loading), eliminating classic XXE file-disclosure and SSRF vectors.
+  Internal entity expansion is bounded by the parser's built-in limits to prevent billion-laughs style DoS.
+- The import pipeline only extracts a fixed set of known fields from the parsed XML; unrecognized elements (including any file path references) are silently discarded.
+No filesystem access is performed based on uploaded file contents.
 - All SQL queries use parameterized statements

 ### HTTP security